ataudt/methimpute/README.md

 METHimpute
 ==========

 Methimpute implements a powerful HMM-based binomial test for methylation status calling.
 Besides improved accuracy over the classical binomial test, the HMM allows imputation of the methylation status of **all cytosines** in the genome.
 It achieves this by borrowing information from neighboring covered cytosines.
-Of course, if there are long stretches of uncovered sequence, the imputation might not be very reliable.
-For this reason, methimpute also reports a confidence score for every position which allows judgement of the reliability of the imputation and methylation status calling procedure.
+The confidence in the methylation status call is reported as well.
+Methimpute also outputs context-specific conversion rates, which might be used to optimize the experimental procedure.

 For the exact workings of methimpute we refer the interested reader to our publication TODO.
 A tutorial is available [here](https://github.com/ataudt/methimpute/blob/master/vignettes/methimpute.pdf).